empowerID/empowernow_docs/source_content/design.md

 - For bind continuity, document an explicit active/standby source list in `connectors.yaml` (no offline cache for credentials).

 Terminology
-- We use “Connectors” in VDS to align with CRUD Service terminology (System Types/Definitions).
+- We use “Connectors” in VDS to align with Orchestration Service terminology (System Types/Definitions).
 The “Directory Aggregator” composes multiple connectors per directory to provide deterministic paging and a composite cursor.

 ---